PyconUK/2017.pyconuk.org/pages/index.md

 * There are two official conference Dinners, one for the whole conference, the other for Contributors (speakers, volunteers etc.).
-On other nights, or if you have not booked for those dinners, people tend to self-organise into groups [perhaps using the Slack channel?
-TJG].
+On other nights, or if you have not booked for those dinners, people tend to self-organise into groups.
+Feel free to use the [PyCon UK Slack Channel](https://pyconuk-2017.slack.com)  for this purpose.

 ### Atmosphere